google/zetasql/docs/protocol-buffers.md

 ### SELECT AS typename
 <a id="select_as_typename_proto"></a>

-A `SELECT AS typename` statement can produce a value table where the row type is a specific named protocol buffer type.
-To learn more, see [Query syntax][select-as-typename].
+The [`SELECT AS typename`][select-as-typename] statement can produce a value table where the row type is a specific named protocol buffer type.

 `SELECT AS` does not support setting protocol buffer extensions.
 To do so, use the [NEW][new-keyword] keyword instead.
 For example,  to create a